Kr-Shanu/Ignite/readme.txt

-this branch is created to do different types of testing like whitebox testing and all..
+we will proceed with this branch to make the changes to later merge into test branch